Employee Tracking App

 First, configure the codeREADr app so your employees or subcontractors can apply (‘tag’) locations and assets with your label.
 Also, you can follow these instructions for creating a Validate Scans service type.
 Furthermore, here are some special instructions:

 a) Primarily, on the first step, connect the database (list) you uploaded to codeREADr.com.

 b) Also, keep duplicate scans as ‘invalid’ so the app user can use the Lookup screen to see what’s done and what’s not yet done.
 Importantly, you do not have to reset duplicate checking for this service.

 << This PDF shows How to Tag a Location or Asset with a Barcode once your service (task) is configured.>>

 4. Periodic tracking of locations and/or assets

-Configure the codeREADr app so you can create a formal record of your employees or subcontractors presence and actions at the location or asset.
+Moreover, configure the codeREADr app so you can create a formal record of your employees or subcontractors presence and actions at the location or asset.

 5. Generate reports for internal use and for your clients.

-If you want to share scan records filtered to specific clients or groups, be sure to filter the CSV Download Link accordingly.
+Also, if you want to share scan records filtered to specific clients or groups, be sure to filter the CSV Download Link accordingly.